Blacktip shark: Feeding

 Fish make up some 90% of the blacktip shark's diet.
-A wide variety of fish have been recorded as prey for this species: sardines, herring, anchovies, ladyfish, sea catfish, cornetfish, flatfish, threadfins, mullet, mackerel, jacks, groupers, snook, porgies, mojarras, emperors, grunts, butterfish, tilapia, triggerfish, boxfish, and porcupinefish.
+A wide variety of fish have been recorded as prey for this species: sardines, menhaden, herring, anchovies, ladyfish, sea catfish, cornetfish, flatfish, threadfins, mullet, mackerel, jacks, groupers, snook, porgies, mojarras, emperors, grunts, butterfish, croakers, soles, tilapia, triggerfish, boxfish, and porcupinefish.
 They also feed on rays and skates, as well as smaller sharks such as smoothhounds and sharpnose sharks.
-Crustaceans and cephalopods are occasionally taken.
+Rays, crustaceans, and cephalopods are occasionally taken.
 In the Gulf of Mexico, the most important prey of the blacktip shark is the Gulf menhaden (Brevoortia patronus), followed by the Atlantic croaker (Micropogonias undulatus).
 Off South Africa, jacks and herring are the most important prey.
 Hunting peaks at dawn and dusk.
 The excitability and sociability of blacktip sharks makes them prone to feeding frenzies when large quantities of food are suddenly available, such as when fishing vessels dump their refuse overboard.